 Assam, often known as the Bihu state, is popular because of the festival of Rongali Bihu which is extremely entertaining and fun.
 Rongali Bihu festival is like a dramatic cultural festival that is filled with joy and abundance of love.

 This festival marks the beginning of the Assamese New Year.
-There are three Bihu festivals in the state which happens at different times of the year.
+There are three Bihu festivals in the state which happen at different times of the year.
 One is Magh Bihu, then is the Rongali Bihu Festival and at last, is the Kaati Bihu.

 Although each of them is highly fun-filled, Rongali Bihu Festival is the one that will force you to liberate yourself and enjoy to the fullest.
 This festival of Bihu is celebrated in the spring season around mid-April and is also known as Bohaag Bihu.